Pictet Group: Wealth management

 Pictet Wealth Management provides private banking for owners of larger fortunes and family office services for families of exceptional wealth.
-The services include dedicated asset management, advice on strategy and investment selection, execution in global markets, safeguarding client assets and continuous monitoring.
-For hedge funds, private equity and real estate investments, Pictet Alternative Advisors, an independent unit, selects third-party investment managers to construct alternative investment portfolios for investors.
-Pictet Investment Office, is a special unit within Pictet that only looks after the wealthiest and most sophisticated clients of the bank and invest their assets into liquid and illiquid opportunities, in public and private markets following a high risk/return strategy across the capital structure.
+The services include dedicated asset management, advice on strategy and investment selection, execution in global markets, safeguarding client assets, and continuous monitoring.
+For hedge funds, private equity, and real estate investments, Pictet Alternative Advisors, an independent unit, selects third-party investment managers to construct alternative investment portfolios for investors.
+Pictet Investment Office is a special unit within Pictet that only looks after the wealthiest and most sophisticated clients of the bank and invests their assets into liquid and illiquid opportunities, in public and private markets following a high-risk/return strategy across the capital structure.

-Operating out of 22 Pictet offices worldwide, Pictet Wealth Management had CHF 274 bn of assets under management on 31 December 2021 and employed around 1100 full-time equivalent employees, including 355 private bankers.
+Operating out of 22 Pictet offices worldwide, Pictet Wealth Management had CHF 277 bn of assets under management on 31 December 2024 and employed around 1220 full-time equivalent employees, including 361 private bankers.

-On 26 November 2012 it was reported that Pictet's wealth management unit was the target of a United States Department of Justice probe along with 11 other Swiss financial firms.
-The Department of Justice investigated banks that it suspected of aiding tax evasion.
-Unlike the other firms, Pictet indicated that it would not book any provisions in its 2015 accounts and that its current capital reserves were large enough to cover any potential fine.
+On 26 November 2012, it was reported that Pictet's wealth management unit was a target of the United States Department of Justice (DOJ), suspected of having aided tax evasion.
+On 4 December 2023, Pictet concluded a final settlement agreement with the DOJ to resolve a legacy investigation relating to services provided by its private banking business to US taxpayer clients between 2008 and 2014.
+Under a three-year deferred prosecution agreement, Pictet agreed to pay a total sum of USD 122.9 (CHF 106.8) million, of which USD 38.9 (CHF 33.8) million is a fine.

 Asset management

-Pictet Asset Management manages assets for institutional investors and investment funds, including large pension funds, sovereign wealth funds and financial institutions.
-It also manages assets for individual investors through an extensive range of mandates, products and services.
+Pictet Asset Management manages assets for institutional investors and investment funds, including large pension funds, sovereign wealth funds, and financial institutions.
+It also manages assets for individual investors through an extensive range of mandates, products, and services.
 It provides clients with active and quantitative support for managing equities, fixed income, multi-asset and alternative strategies.

 Since 1997, the department has been developing Socially Responsible Investments (SRI).
 It now manages SRI core equity portfolios for all major markets.
 It has also taken a thematic approach, focusing on environmental themes or sectors such as clean energy and timber that are key to the concept of sustainability.

-Operating out of 18 Pictet offices worldwide, Pictet Asset Management had CHF 259 bn of assets under management on 31 December 2021 and employed around 1000 full-time equivalent employees, including 410 investment professionals.
+Operating out of 18 Pictet offices worldwide, Pictet Asset Management had CHF 291 bn of assets under management on 31 December 2024 and employed around 1119 full-time equivalent employees, including 489 investment professionals.

 Asset services

-Pictet Asset Services provides a range of services for asset managers, pension funds and banks.
-These include: fund services for institutional or private investors and for independent asset managers; custody services in more than 80 countries; and round-the-clock trading across all significant asset classes by Pictet Global Markets.
-Fund services include setting up funds, administering them and fund governance.
-With eight booking centres accessing the single global platform, Pictet Asset Services had CHF 591 bn of assets in custody on 31 December 2020 and employed a little more than 1,500 full-time equivalent employees.
+Pictet Asset Services provides a range of services for asset managers, pension funds, and banks.
+These include fund services for institutional or private investors and independent asset managers; custody services in more than 80 countries; and round-the-clock trading across all significant asset classes by Pictet Global Markets.
+Fund services include setting up funds, administering them, and fund governance.
+With eight booking centres accessing the single global platform, Pictet Asset Services had CHF 234 bn of assets in custody on 31 December 2024 and employed around 224 full-time equivalent employees.